Military dictatorship in Brazil: Foreign relations

 During this period Brazil's international agenda incorporated new perceptions.
-With nationalist military — who were State-control devotees — in power, there was increased energy for questioning the disparities of the international system.
+With nationalist military — who were state-control devotees — in power, there was increased energy for questioning the disparities of the international system.
 Interest in expanding state presence in the economy was accompanied by policies intended to transform Brazil's profile abroad.
 The relationship with the United States was still valued, but policy alignment was no longer total.
-Connections between Brazilian international activity and its economic interests led foreign policy, conducted by foreign minister José de Magalhães Pinto (1966–67), to be labeled "Prosperity Diplomacy."
+Connections between Brazilian international activity and its economic interests led foreign policy, conducted by foreign minister José de Magalhães Pinto (1966–67), to be labeled "Prosperity Diplomacy".

 This new emphasis of Brazil's international policy was followed by an appraisal of relations maintained with the United States in the previous years.
 It was observed that the attempted strengthening of ties had yielded limited benefits.
 A revision of the Brazilian ideological stand within the world system was added to this perception.
 This state of affairs was further enhanced by the momentary relaxation of the bipolar confrontation during détente.

 In this context, it became possible to think of substituting the concept of limited sovereignty for full sovereignty.
 Development was made a priority for Brazilian diplomacy.
-These conceptual transformations were supported by the younger segments of Itamaraty (Ministry of External Relations), identified with the tenets of the independent foreign policy that had distinguished the early 1960s.
+These conceptual transformations were supported by the younger segments of Itamaraty (Ministry of External Relations), identified with the tenets of the Independent Foreign Policy adopted by country in the early 1960s.

 Based on the priorities of its foreign policy, Brazil adopted new positions in various international organizations.
-Its performance at the II Conference of the United Nations Conference on Trade and Development (UNCTAD) in 1968, in defense of non-discriminatory and preferential treatment for underdeveloped countries' manufactured goods, was noteworthy.
-The same level of concern distinguished the Brazilian stand at the Economic Commission for Latin America (ECLA) meeting in Viña del Mar (1969).
+Its performance at the II Conference of the United Nations Conference on Trade and Development (UNCTAD) in 1968, in defence of non-discriminatory and preferential treatment for underdeveloped countries' manufactured goods, was noteworthy.
+The same level of concern distinguished the Brazilian stand at the Economic Commission for Latin America (ECLA) meeting in Viña del Mar in 1969.
 On this occasion, Brazil voiced its support of a Latin American union project.